-Although the visualized cellular scenes are often stunning to the eye, efficient extraction of the features of interest and subsequent quantitative analysis of such highly complex cellular volumes are lagging behind, in part because the precise protein composition is usually not known, therefore making it challenging to interpret these cellular 3D volumes.
-To this date, extensive biological expertise is often needed in order to interpret complex tomograms, or to focus on the essential components or even the important regions in the 3D volume.
-What further complicates the analysis is the fact that visualization of 3D volumes is remarkably non-trivial.
+Although visualized cellular scenes are often stunning to the eye, efficient extraction of the features of interest and subsequent quantitative analysis of such highly complex cellular volumes lag behind, in part because the precise protein composition is usually unknown, therefore making it challenging to interpret these cellular 3D volumes.
+To this date, extensive biological expertise is often needed in order to interpret complex tomograms, or even to identify the important regions and essential components in the 3D volume.
+As a further complication, visualization of 3D volumes is remarkably non-trivial.
 3D volumes can be thought of and thus visualized as stacks of 2D images.
-Slice-by-slice inspection of sequential 2D images reduces the complexity, but limits feature extraction and thus quantitative analysis to the two dimensions.
+Slice-by-slice inspection of sequential 2D images reduces the complexity, but it also limits feature extraction and thus quantitative analysis to the two dimensions.
 However, for most 3D objects, the depiction of 3D volumes as merely a stack of consecutive planes leads to an incomplete and skewed perspective into a particular system’s 3D nature.
 Alternative modes of visual inspection require either volume rendering or surface rendering, which—given the often dense nature of a cellular volume—can easily lead to an obstructed view of nested objects or overwhelm a user altogether, thus making interactive manual segmentation difficult.

-To remedy this, a large variety of automated feature extraction (segmentation) approaches have been developed that are typically either density- or gradient-based8–10.
+To remedy these barriers, a large variety of automated feature extraction (segmentation) approaches have been developed that are typically either density- or gradient-based8–10.
 However, these methods tend to segment the entire volume regardless of which areas or features are of interest to the expert, although some recent methods can target a specific feature of interest such as actin filaments11.
-In addition, the programs executing automated segmentation sometimes can result in the production of a large number of sub-volumes (e.g. when applying watershed immersion segmentation) that often need to be merged manually back into the feature of interest or be subjected to further segmentation.
-This holds true particularly for complex and crowded data sets, thus most rendering computer algorithms are unable to extract only the features of interest with fidelity, and therefore substantial curation efforts by an expert is often needed to produce a desired segmented volume.
+In addition, the programs executing automated segmentation can sometimes result in the production of a large number of sub-volumes (e.g. when applying watershed immersion segmentation) that often need to be merged manually back into comprising the whole feature of interest or be subjected to further segmentation.
+This holds true particularly for complex and crowded data sets, thus most rendering computer algorithms are unable to extract only the features of interest with fidelity, and substantial curation efforts by an expert are often needed to produce a desired segmented volume.

-Moreover, custom solutions to a highly specific problem are often published as a scientific meeting paper, with little to no emphasis on making them broad and comprehensive tools accessible to researchers without intimate knowledge of the fields of mathematics, computer science and/or computer graphics.
-A customizable programming software environment, containing a range of image analysis libraries, can be a powerful tool set allowing users to efficiently write their own modules for accurate segmentation, but this approach requires extensive training and a background in computer science in order to take advantage of its many features or capabilities for image analysis.
-For certain data sets where the features are more sparse, one can work within such a versatile software environment e.g. to utilize powerful shape-based approaches which rely on the unique geometry of “templates” to separate objects of interest from their surroundings12,13.
+Moreover, custom solutions to a highly specific problem are often published as a scientific meeting paper, with little to no emphasis on making them broad and comprehensive tools accessible to researchers who do not have intimate knowledge of the fields of mathematics, computer science and/or computer graphics.
+A customizable programming software environment, containing a range of image analysis libraries, can be a powerful tool set allowing users to efficiently write their own modules for accurate segmentation.
+However, this approach requires extensive training and a background in computer science in order to take advantage of its many features or capabilities for image analysis.
+One can work within such a versatile software environment for certain data sets where the features are more sparse, e.g. by utilizing powerful shape-based approaches which rely on the unique geometry of “templates” to separate objects of interest from their surroundings12,13.